 If it’s an oral preparation, such as a capsule, infused edible or tincture that is fully swallowed, the likely answer is that a high fat content meal proceeding the oral CBD dosage vastly improves pharmacokinetic measures of effectiveness.

-In the next post we will continue to explore the pharmacokinetics of various CBD delivery options, and consider what happens to the portion of CBD dosages that do not end up in blood plasma.
+In future posts we will continue to explore the pharmacokinetics of various CBD delivery options, and consider what happens to the portion of CBD dosages that do not end up in the blood stream.

 Food effect on pharmacokinetics of cannabidiol oral capsules in adult patients with refractory epilepsy.
 Epilepsia.
 2019; 60: 1586– 1592. https://doi.org/10.1111/epi.16093, , , et al.